rozlynboutin/microbiome_helper/Introductory-Linux-Tutorial.md

         cd tmp
     </code></pre></details>

 2. Make a new file called "test" and put "a	b	c" on the first line (Note this is tab, NOT space delimited).
+Looking at the "echo" command's manual page with "man echo" might be helpful.

     <details>
       <summary>Click here for answer</summary>
     <pre><code>
-        cd # with no target this command should bring you to your home directory mkdir tmp
-        cd tmp
+        echo -e "a\tb\tc" > test
     </code></pre></details>

 3. With one command, append "d	e	f" (tab delimited) to the file (do this without opening "test" up in any text editor).
 (Hint: this question is related to knowing the difference between these input and output operators, which you should know: ">", "<" , ">>" , "2>" and "2>>")